anupj/anupj.github.com/_posts/2013-12-21-partner-wsdl-create.markdown

 I have been playing with the partner wsdl a lot lately.
 One of the things that I was trying to do was to create an Account, Contact and Opportunity object with one create() call to avoid calling the api multiple times.

-After some digging I came across the create() [api documentation][apidoc] gives a very good example of how you can create an Account and Opportunity using external id.
+After some digging I came across the create() [api documentation][apidoc] that has a very good example of how you can create an Account and Opportunity using external id.
-I wrote the following the code the creates all three objects with one create() call.
+I wrote the following the code the inserts all three objects with one create() call.
 Hope this helps some intrepid developer who is trying to do something similar.

 {% highlight java %}

     // Create the connection object
     ConnectorConfig connector = new ConnectorConfig();
     connector.setUsername(username);
     connector.setPassword(password);

-		logger.debug("AuthEndPoint: " + this.endpoint);
     connector.setAuthEndpoint(this.endpoint);
     PartnerConnection sourceConnection = new PartnerConnection(connector);

     // Set the allOrNone header to true to make the call atomic __header.setAllOrNone(true);
     sourceConnection.__setAllOrNoneHeader(__header);

     // Create the SObjects array
     SObject[] sObjects = new SObject[3];

     // Create Account sObject
 		SObject parentAccount = new SObject();
 		parentAccount.setType("Account");
 		parentAccount.setField("Name", "TestAccount1");